Chirag-ahir/SFC-Preparation/README.md

 One user only assign to one profile, <br>
 But one user can be assigned to multiple permission sets.

+One permission set can be assigned to 1000 users only.

 Is it possible to delete a user from SFC completely?<br>
 You can not delete a user completely at all from SFC, It's not allowed to delete a user from SFC in any org.
 But you can revoke the access of user by making that user inactive (Setup > Users > User > Uncheck active box)